EvanHerman/timeline-express/readme.txt

 5. Timeline Express full settings page

 == Changelog ==

+= 1.2.9 - i18n focused - October, 2016 =
+- Updates to the i18n functions and strings.
+- Confirmed i18n timelines working as well as RTL languages.
+- Style and layout tweaks to welcome page and add-ons page.
+- Update to latest stable release of CMB2.
+- Re-added and localized the advertisements, to serve them locally.

 = 1.2.8.7 - September 18th, 2016 =
 - Fixed bug where 'years' were not displaying properly when using `TIMELINE_EXPRESS_YEAR_ICONS`.